 Since becoming CEO in 2016, Perry has guided National CASA/GAL in its execution of a strategic framework focused on organizational efficacy and stability, and reaching the goal of having a CASA/GAL volunteer for every child that needs one.
 The framework emphasizes excellence in governance, strong partnerships and collaboration with state organizations, excellence in service and support to local programs, financial sustainability, quality technical assistance and training, and a robust research and evaluation agenda.

 Under Perry’s leadership, National CASA/GAL restructured its service delivery model, launched a state development initiative ensuring a high functioning state organization in every state and resulting in the opening of 14 state organizations, revised its pre-service curriculum, developed new standards for local programs and state organizations, launched a national marketing campaign Change a Child’s Story™, established new criteria for association membership, redesigned and implemented the system for assessment of programs’ quality, and launched a new initiative designed to better prepare older youth for success in life after foster care.
-Through these efforts the organization has experienced a 40 percent increase in funding since 2016, increased the number of advocates to a historical high of 96,929 and the highest number of children served at 276,809 in 2019.
+Through these efforts the organization has experienced a 40 percent increase in funding since 2016, increased the number of advocates to 93,225 and grown the number of children served at 242,236 in 2020.

 Perry’s 30-year career spans the non- and for-profit sectors, encompassing the arts, emergency management and assistance, health care, transportation, retail, and professional sports.
 Throughout her career, Perry has led and been at the forefront of large-scale change initiatives, major capital campaigns, substantive national project rollouts, and the development of innovative programs.